wikitree/wikitree-api/getPeople.md

 ### fields

 The "fields" parameter is optional.
 If left out, each profile will be returned with only the Id and Name values.
-With getPeople, you cannot request additional relatives for each profile, so the fields "Parents", "Children", "Siblings", and "Spouses" are not allowed.
+With getPeople, you cannot request additional relatives for each profile, so the fields "Parents", "Children", and "Siblings" are not allowed.
 You can instead retrieve those profiles by using "nuclear=1" or setting ancestors/descendants to one or more generations.
 You can specify which fields to return by setting the "fields" parameter to a comma-separated list of those you want.
 See [getProfile.md](getProfile.md) for the fields in each Person profile.

 ### bioFormat